isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

-The ``config-control`` command contains two parameters. ``config-databases`` is a list which contains one element comprising database type, location, and the credentials to be used to connect to this database.
+The ``config-control`` command contains two parameters. ``config-databases`` is a list that contains one element, which includes the database type, its location, and the credentials to be used to connect to this database.
 (Note that the parameters specified here correspond to the database specification for the lease database backend and hosts database backend.)
 Currently